datacarpentry/datacarpentry.github.io/pages/lessons.md

 ### <a id="genomics-workshop"></a> Genomics Curriculum

-The focus of this workshop is on working with genomics data and data management and analysis for genomics research.
-It covers data management and analysis for genomics research including: best practices for organization of bioinformatics projects and data, use of command line utilities, use of command line tools to analyze sequence quality and perform variant calling, and connecting to and using cloud computing.
+The focus of this workshop is on working with genomics data, and data management and analysis for genomics research, including best practices for organization of bioinformatics projects and data, use of command line utilities, use of command line tools to analyze sequence quality and perform variant calling, and connecting to and using cloud computing.

-Please note that workshop materials for working with Genomics data in R are under development and will become available in October 2018.
+Please note that workshop materials for working with Genomics data in R are under development and will become available in late 2018.

 #### Lessons